Cornell-PoBE/site/about.md

 permalink: /about/
 ---

 This is the official course page of CS 1998 - Principles of Backend Development!

+This course is instructed by Joe Antonakakis and Ilan Filonenko in Fall 2017.

+Class time is from **5:30pm to 6:30pm** on **Monday** at **Kimbell B11**.